day8/re-frame-10x/README.md

 - Start up your application.

-- Once it is loaded, focus the document window and press `ctrl-h` to slide open the trace panel and enable tracing.
+- Once it is loaded, focus the document window and press `ctrl-shift-x` to slide open the trace panel and enable tracing.

 - When the panel is closed, tracing is disabled.